brownieboy/react-bootstrap-slider/README.md

 Protractor is actually a testing tool designed for AngularJS and Angular, but hey, nobody's perfect! :wink:  By default, Protractor will wait for Angular models to send their update messages before proceeding onto the next test.
 This line tells Protractor not to wait for any such messages, which, of course, won't be coming because you're not using Angular.

 ## Update History

+Version 2.3.0: 10 Jun 2020

+* Update to bootstrap-slider 11.
+* Update to bootstrap 4.

 Version 2.2.2: 25 Feb 2019